 All but five states and some cities (or counties) require sales tax.
 You can find a guide on applying for sales tax on TaxJar.
 After you register to pay sales taxes, you will need to keep track of the sales to pay them according to state laws.
-I would highly recommend speaking with an accountant that specializes in taxes to help you comply with your businesses unique needs.
+I would highly recommend speaking with an accountant who specializes in taxes to help you comply with your business’s unique needs.

 You’ll need some insurance depending on what kind of a business you are running.
-You’ll need unemployment insurance and workers compensation if you have employees.
-You may also want a general liability policy and cyber security insurance to protect against unforeseen events that could cause your clothing line business substantial losses.
+You’ll need unemployment insurance and worker’s compensation if you have employees.
+You may also want a general liability policy and cybersecurity insurance to protect against unforeseen events that could cause your clothing line business substantial losses.